briandle00/SFIII3SBlindMode/README.md

 7. Run ``sfiiiblind.py``.
 Expect to wait about a minute for the sounds to be ready and processed.

 8. Start playing Street Fighter III: 3rd Strike!
 Game information will be sent from the Lua script to the Python script and play sounds for you as you play.

+    1. The metronome playing tracks your opponent.
+The closer they are, the higher the tempo, and the farther they are, the lower the tempo.

+    2. There is a sound that plays whenever your opponent jumps.
+It reacts to their exact height on the screen, reacting to differing jump heights, juggles, anti-airs, etc.

+    3. Whenever a crossover occurs, sound will switch to track your opponent.
+If the opponent is on the left, sound will play on the left, and if the opponent is on the right, sound will play on the right.

+    4. A higher pitched melody plays when you cross the 75%, 50%, and 25% health thresholds.
+A lower pitched melody is played for the same thresholds for your opponent.
+The longer the melody, the lower the health.